jbolns/cyclistic_trilogy/trackB/README.md

 | Cited | Data was cited by Google in its flagship data analysis certification programme.
 Additionally, Divvy is a salient bike-sharing programme. |

 ### Stage 3 (Process)
-Access the Excel file for thsi and the next stage [here](https://drive.google.com/file/d/14y2f-Jsz1NeM4WtcE7EzPShGAFRpHYeF/view?usp=sharing).
+Access the Excel file for this and the next stage [here](https://drive.google.com/file/d/14y2f-Jsz1NeM4WtcE7EzPShGAFRpHYeF/view?usp=sharing).

 **Trips data.** The first step was to load all trips data via Power Query, which was also an opportunity use M to:
 * check for and remove rows with empty values in columns other than station names/ids;